Skip to content

 In this workshop we will share PEDAL research which uses playful methods to elicit the perspectives of young children and to better understand their experiences of school and hospital.
 We will share the learning from a project with Home-Start in London to embed babies’ and young children’s perspectives into their work.

-Emerald and Hamidah will discuss a research study titled ‘My Play Life: A Qualitative Study of Children’s Play in Bangladesh’ jointly undertaken by the BRAC Institute of Educational Development (BRAC IED) and PEDAL.
+Emerald and Kuri will discuss a research study titled ‘My Play Life: A Qualitative Study of Children’s Play in Bangladesh’ jointly undertaken by the BRAC Institute of Educational Development (BRAC IED) and PEDAL.
 The presentation will focus on the explorative research journey taken to discover children’s perceptions and experiences of children of play in diverse settings of Bangladesh, including climate-vulnerable communities and Rohingya Refugee Camp.
 The insights gained from this research are transforming BRAC IED’s practices, leading to more child-centred and child-led interventions.

 Speakers:

-Emerald is working as the lead of the Design Team at BRAC Institute of Educational Development.
+Emerald Upoma is working as the lead of the Design Team at BRAC Institute of Educational Development.
 Her works promote play-based learning for children and adolescents through design projects, play-based learning programs, research, teaching, etc. She is in continuous pursuit of finding affordable design solutions for children and adolescents which help them learn and heal.
 Co-creation with children and communities is a core aspect of her team’s work process.
 She believes that design can be an impactful tool in responding to the social, cultural, and economic crisis of the context in which it takes place.
 Her interests include environmentally sustainable building technology, traditional and local building methods, community-led art, craft and design processes, etc. Emerald Upoma received her Bachelor of Architecture Degree in 2014 from BRAC University, Bangladesh, and her M.Sc. degree in Urban Strategic Spatial Planning in 2016 from KU Leuven, Belgium.

 Stephen is a Senior Research Associate with PEDAL and an Associate Member of the REAL Centre, University of Cambridge.
 His research focuses on education for adaptability and how children in low-income settings develop skills like creativity and problem solving.